MHA Advisory Board

 Lineberger’s academic preparation includes a PhD in Adult and Organizational Learning from the University of Idaho, a Master of Health Administration degree from Baylor University, and a Bachelor of Science in Business Administration (Management) from the University of Central Florida.

 He is a Fellow and past national board member of the American College of Medical Practice Executives (ACMPE), a Fellow in the American College of Healthcare Executives (ACHE), and a member of the Medical Group Management Association (MGMA).
-He is board-certified in medical practice management, healthcare administration, and health information management systems.
+He is board-certified in medical practice management, healthcare administration, and health information systems.
 He is a graduate of the College of Healthcare Information Management Executives (CHIME) Healthcare Chief Information Officer (CIO) Boot Camp, and successfully passed CHIME’s Certified Health Care Chief Information Officer (CHCIO) examination.
 A member of the Idaho Medical Group Management Association (IMGMA) since 1995, he served as IMGMA’s President in 1998-1999, and was named its Member of the Year in 2004.
 In 2016, IMGMA honored him with its Lifetime Achievement Award at the association’s annual conference.

 He has published numerous articles and lectured nationally regarding medical practice management and health information technology issues.
 In 2000 the Idaho Business Review identified him as one of Idaho’s “40 Under 40 Young Achievers.”
 An 8-time “Top Walker,” Lineberger has raised over $30,000 for the American Heart Association’s Heart Walk since 2003.
 While on active duty, he earned Airborne and Air Assault wings, earned the Expert Field Medic distinction, and was awarded the Meritorious Service Medal on 3 occasions.